HorstBaerbel/GBA-image-tools/README.md

 * [colormap555](colormap555.cpp) - Generate the file [colormap555.png](colormap555.png) that can be used to convert images directly to the GBA RGB555 color-space with good quality.
 * [gimppalette555](gimppalette555.cpp) - Generate the file [GBA.gpl](GBA.gpl) for using / editing / painting with GBA colors in Gimp.
 * [img2h](img2h.cpp) - Convert an image (that can be read with [ImageMagick](https://imagemagick.org/index.php)) to a .h / .c file to compile it into your program.
 Can convert images to a tile- or sprite-compatible format ("1D mapping" order).
-* [compressvideo](compressvideo.cpp) - Compress a list of images using the external tool GBALZSS (included in devKitPro) and convert the compressed data to a .h and .c file, so you can compile it into your program.
+* [vid2h](vid2h.cpp) - Compress a list of images using the external tool GBALZSS (included in devKitPro) and convert the compressed data to a .h and .c file, so you can compile it into your program.

 If you find a bug or make an improvement your pull requests are appreciated.